 The follow up book about healing after grain removal is HERE

 How About Starches?

 What are starches?
 Starches are typically vegetables that grow below ground, like potatoes and root vegetables.
-While there are excellent nutrients in starches, for the same reasons as above, if you are overweight or pre-diabetic/diabetic, starches are NOT your friend (with the exception of resistant starches, which I will discuss in another article.)
+While there are excellent nutrients in starches, for the same reasons as above, if you are overweight or have pre-diabetes or diabetes, starches are NOT your friend (with the exception of resistant starches, which I will discuss in another article.)

 Use extreme caution with starches.